 Should Pregnant Women Stock Up on Masks?

 April Update: The CDC has recommended masks for going into the public.
-I have sewn a few of my own masks.
-The idea behind these masks, however I believe to be:
+I have sewn a few of my own masks, and they’re obviously at stores.

 I 100% recommend people wear masks in public places.
 And I 100% understand it is WORSE to wear a mask when you are pregnant, which would likely limit your visits to public places.

 STOP.
 Have you guys ever worn one of these?
 First-off, you have to be fitted to get a tight enough fit (nurses are tested yearly).
 Also they are HARD to deal with.
 As it does filter your breath you are inhaling and exhaling harder with the mask on.
 It’s TIGHT on your face and we — as healthcare workers — ONLY use them when we are in DIRECT contact with someone we must be protected against.